Policy and Procedure #407.0 Accessibility

 2. Application

-This procedure applies to all customers who access the learning and working environments of the York Region District School Board.
+This procedure applies to all customers who access the learning and working environments of the York Region District School Board (YRDSB).

 3. Responsibilities

-1. establish and manage an accessible process (i.e., Barrier Buster) for receiving and responding to feedback about barriers to accessibility and/or concerns about access to Board programs, services or facilities for persons with disabilities;
+1. establish and manage an accessible process (i.e., Barrier Buster) designed to receive and address feedback regarding barriers to accessibility and/or concerns about individuals with disabilities accessing Board programs, services or facilities;

-2. prepare a guideline/protocol describing the Barrier Buster process that specifies the actions the Board will take if a complaint is received, and shall circulate the guideline/protocol across the Board;
+2. develop a comprehensive guideline/protocol outlining the Barrier Buster process that specifies the actions the Board will take if a complaint is received, and shall circulate the guideline/protocol across the Board;

-1. welcome and promote the use of assistive devices by persons with disabilities to obtain, use or benefit from programs, services or facilities;
+1. support the use of assistive devices by individuals with disabilities to obtain, use or benefit from programs, services or facilities;

-2. ensure staff, volunteers and others dealing with the public are trained to support parents and members of the general public who use assistive devices to access Board services;
+2. train staff, volunteers and others dealing with the public to effectively support parents and members of the general public who use assistive devices to access Board services;

 3. ensure notice is posted in the front office and/or reception area(s) indicating that the school welcomes the use of assistive devices and encourages user to seek support from staff as required; and